Lao Veterans of America: Official Recognition by the U.S. Congress - House and Senate

 In 2002, the US Senate and US House unanimously passed special bills, including H. Con.
 Res.
 406, to honor and recognize the Lao Veterans of America.

 Hmong Veterans' Service Recognition Act & Burial Honors Efforts in US Congress

-Members of Congress, and the Lao Veterans of America, are seeking to further honor Lao- and Hmong-American veterans who served during the Vietnam War and are requesting that the U.S. government authorize these veterans, upon their passing, to be buried in U.S. national veterans cemeteries administered by the Department of Veterans Affairs.
+Members of Congress, and the Lao Veterans of America, are seeking to further honor Lao- and Hmong-American veterans who served during the Vietnam War and are requesting that the U.S. government authorize these veterans, upon their death, to be buried in U.S. national veterans cemeteries administered by the Department of Veterans Affairs.
 Bills are pending in the U.S. Congress for this purpose introduced by Senator Lisa Murkowski of Alaska and Congressman Jim Costa of California.